Time Series Foundation Models as Strong Baselines in Transportation Forecasting: A Large-Scale Benchmark Analysis: Results

 \section{Results}

-Our evaluation is divided into two primary components: a deterministic point-estimate comparison against the established baselines, and a probabilistic evaluation of Chronos-2's uncertainty quantification.
-All results are reproducible via the project's GitHub repository (\url{https://github.com/fmpr/mobility-baselines}), and we highlight in the tables with an asterisk (*) the values reported directly from the original publications.
-We use the same evaluation protocol used in those publications (obtained from their provided source code).
+We divide our evaluation into two components: a deterministic point-estimate comparison against established baselines, and a probabilistic evaluation of Chronos-2's uncertainty quantification.
+All results are reproducible via the project's GitHub repository (\url{https://github.com/fmpr/mobility-baselines}).
+Values reported directly from the original publications are marked with an asterisk (*), and all evaluations follow the protocols and source code provided by the original authors.

 \textbf{Deterministic point-estimate comparison.} Tables \ref{tab:PEMSD7(M)}–\ref{tab:UrbanEV_Volume} report deterministic forecasting performance across the ten datasets.
-The zero-shot TS-FM (Chronos-2) achieves state-of-the-art or highly competitive results, frequently surpassing statistical baselines and advanced custom-tailored deep learning models.
+The zero-shot TS-FM (Chronos-2) achieves state-of-the-art or highly competitive results, frequently surpassing statistical baselines and advanced DL models.
 Performance remains stable over longer horizons, contrasting with traditional autoregressive approaches where error accumulation typically degrades accuracy.
 Chronos-2 exhibits reduced sensitivity to horizon length, maintaining competitive accuracy as the forecast window expands.
-Table \ref{tab:summary_improvements} summarizes improvements in MAE, MAPE, and RMSE relative to the statistical baseline (HA) and the strongest deep learning competitor, showing substantial error reductions and top rankings on most datasets, with METR-LA as an exception potentially attributable to dataset-specific dynamics.
-Tables \ref{tab:UrbanEV_Duration} and \ref{tab:UrbanEV_Volume} include only the Last Observation (LO) baseline, which uses the last observation as the forecast for the next time step, and the best deep learning model (TimeXer) to focus on the most relevant comparisons.
+Table \ref{tab:summary_improvements} summarizes improvements in MAE, MAPE, and RMSE relative to the statistical baseline (HA) and the strongest DL competitor, showing substantial error reductions and top rankings on most datasets, with METR-LA as an exception potentially attributable to dataset-specific dynamics.
+Tables \ref{tab:UrbanEV_Duration} and \ref{tab:UrbanEV_Volume} include only the Last Observation (LO) baseline, which uses the last observation as the forecast for the next time step, and the best DL model (TimeXer) to focus on the most relevant comparisons.

 Overall, Chronos-2 performs particularly well on datasets with long-horizon forecasts, where its zero-shot generalization mitigates error accumulation.
 Performance improvements seem comparatively less pronounced on datasets dominated by complex spatial interactions (e.g. METR-LA), suggesting potential benefits from incorporating explicit adjacency matrices.
 The results indicate that TS-FMs provide a robust alternative to dataset-specific architectures, especially for applications requiring stable long-horizon forecasting and minimal task-specific tuning.
 Moreover, by providing strong zero-shot performance, TS-FMs present themselves as excellent candidates for applications for which the amount of available historical data is small (e.g., a new mobility service or new transit lines).